 Traditionally, aquaculture has been criticized for its high use of wild fish in feed, but in recent years this has changed drastically.
 The common feed-to-fish ratio for farmed salmon is now 1.2:1, and the aim is only to lower this ratio even further.1 As GSI members we are working closely with our Associate Feed Company members to further improve the sustainable use of marine resources, and are looking at new technologies, such as algae and omega-3 rich crops, to help supplement the use of marine ingredients and ensure sustainable wild fish stocks.

 As part of the many ways we are improving and making progress on our environmental performance, continuous improvement is a critical responsibility.
-This is why we believe that, as responsible farmers, our actions should be transparently reported for our stakeholders.
+This is why we believe that, as responsible salmon farmers, our actions should be transparently reported for our stakeholders.

 Benchmarking is important because, as responsible corporate citizens, we are accountable to a number of different stakeholders – our customers, shareholders and the local communities in which we operate.
 Whether it is demonstrating responsible use of resources or documenting the health of our fish, we are transparent about what we are doing to ensure we instil trust in the relationships we have with our stakeholders.

 For this reason, all GSI members have committed to achieving 100% Aquaculture Stewardship Council (ASC) certification across all their farms.
-The ASC certification is widely recognized as the most rigorous assessment of responsible aquaculture: in order to achieve ASC certification, farms must meet the standard’s 154 criteria, which include metrics for fish welfare, environmental impact and social contribution.
+The ASC certification is widely recognized as the most rigorous assessment of responsible aquaculture: in order to achieve ASC certification, fish farms must meet the standard’s 154 criteria, which include metrics for fish welfare, reduced environmental impact and social contribution.
 A demanding standard was deliberately chosen, because it should not be an easy task for all farms to reach the certification quickly.
 We have therefore used the ASC standard as a reference point for our progress, and anyone can track how we are doing via our annual Sustainability Report.